Varied Ground: The Modern African American Experience

 During the 1920s and 1930s, James VanDerZee chronicled the Harlem Renaissance and continued photographing Harlemites for decades to come.
 Although noted for his pioneering depictions of middle-class African Americans, VanDerZee photographed people from all walks of life.
 Atlantic City, 1930, captures a side of America rarely seen at the time.

 From the late 1940s to the 1970s, Henry Clay Anderson documented the African American community in Greenville, Mississippi.
-His photographs include portraits, weddings, funerals, baseball games, school proms and homecomings.
+His photographs include portraits, weddings, funerals, baseball games, and school proms and homecomings.
 A Beauty Pageant, c.
-1960, portrays African American women strutting down asphalt in segregated Mississippi like national contestants who would have appeared on live television.
+1960, portrays African American women strutting down asphalt in segregated Mississippi just as if they were national contestants appearing on live television.